S-Villar/SURGE/docs/index.rst

 *A Surrogate Unified Robust Generation Engine*

 **SURGE** is a modular AI/ML framework for building fast, accurate, and uncertainty-aware surrogate models that emulate complex scientific simulations.
-Designed for flexibility and scientific rigor, it supports ensemble regressors, neural networks, and Gaussian processes, streamlining the development and deployment of surrogates for inference, optimization, and control.
+The latest refactor consolidates the codebase under the ``surge/`` package and centers around a single configuration-driven workflow (``surge.workflow``) that handles datasets, splitting, standardization, model training, Optuna HPO, artifact tracking, and visualization.

 .. _surge-pipeline: